fullptr/sandfall/README.md

-# alchimia
+# sandfall
-A pixel simulation game
+A pixel simulation engine